-In an effort to keep our team safe and healthy, we will now be shipping orders from both our UK and US headquarters only once a week until further notice.
+In an effort to keep our team safe and healthy, we will now be shipping orders from both our UK and US headquarters once a week until further notice.
 We have stepped up hygiene measures in the office and will continue to send parcels while it is still safe to do so.

 Please understand that postal services worldwide will be taking precautions and therefore parcels may be subject to additional delays.
 However, all* purchases through the Pom Pom shop include immediate access to a digital download of the publication which you can find via ‘My Account’ once you have logged into our website.
 We encourage you all to reach out and connect with members of our community on Ravelry forums, and participate in KALs during this time.
 The Pom team are still available to answer any questions you may have, so please do not hesitate to get in touch!
 Pom Pom xx

 *this excludes all volumes of Interpretations.

 Please note that if your order contains several items, including a pre-order product, or subscription starting with the forthcoming issue, your items will be shipped separately.
 Any pre-order issues or subscriptions will ship from the advertised shipping/on sale date!
-Issue 32, Spring 2020 is expected late February.
-The digital edition will be live from 28th February.
+Issue 34: Autumn 2020 is expected mid-late September.
+The digital edition will be live from the advertised on-sale date.

 Any questions?
 Please find our detailed shipping and returns information here.

 What’s this about a download code?

 Each print copy of Pom Pom includes a code which gives you access to your own digital PDF of the magazine.
 You’ll find this on the inside front cover of the magazine and you’ll need to head to this website here to manually redeem the code.
 If you already have a Ravelry account and are logged in when you redeem this code, the download will automatically be stored in your Ravelry library for easy access in future!
 Magic!